Ash Vale: Geography

 Ash Vale's extent is on two sides clearly demarcated, by the river to the west and at a few locks' higher elevation by the parallel Basingstoke Canal to the east – across these boundaries are, respectively, Aldershot Garrison (Military Town) and the large Surrey Heath MoD, mostly UK Army, ranges and training areas.
 The latter is a co-managed County Wildlife Site, for instance Ash Ranges at 2439 acres and Pirbright Ranges at 2765 acres, with various access days and parts (see the Wildlife's Trust website).
 The type of soil of the east, the heath is very acidic, sandy and loamy which makes up just 1.9% of English soil and 0.2% of Welsh soil, which gives rise to pines and coniferous landscapes, such as pioneered at Wentworth and Foxhills estate and is good for biodiversity.

 Two branch railway lines cross in the middle of the village without forming a junction.
 In the north of the village are Ash Vale railway station and North Camp railway station, on the London-Aldershot-Alton Line and the Reading-Guildford-Gatwick Line respectively.
 In addition, trains run through Ash Vale from Guildford to Ascot via Aldershot.
-The village owes its development to the Garrison and to the railways; see the description of the often heath soil under the Ash article, explaining how to the south lies a limited area of fertile farming country.
+The village owes its development to the garrison and to the railways.

-A Tesco Express store in Lysons Avenue, opposite the railway station, opened on 12 October 2012.

 Environment

 Air pollution is very low, with no Air Quality Management Areas in this borough or that immediately adjoining, Rushmoor.
-Drainage is good, the whole draining westward by the gentle valley of the upper Blackwater.
+Drainage is good, the whole area draining westward by the valley of the upper Blackwater.
 In eastern parts distant ordnance fire can be heard from Ash ranges and occasional light aircraft on various tracks over the village take off from Farnborough Airport approximately three miles west.